KLIV: News era (1991–2016)

 KLIV converted to an all-news format in April 1991.
 In its new format, KLIV simulcast CNN Headline News (now HLN) and the 5 p.m. newscast from San Jose television station KNTV, in addition to local news and traffic reports each hour.
+Also beginning in 1991, KLIV was the flagship station for San Jose State University football and men's basketball.
 By 1995, KLIV began simulcasting the 6 a.m. and 6 p.m.
 KNTV newscasts as well.
 In contrast to San Francisco's KCBS, traffic reports on KLIV focused on the South Bay.
+Then in 1996, KLIV began broadcasting games of the San Jose Clash (later Earthquakes) of the newly formed Major League Soccer.
+KLIV's sports coverage also added select San Jose Lasers basketball games in 1998.

 However, KLIV struggled in the ratings.
 In the fall 1997 ratings period, KLIV was the lowest-rated English-language station in San Jose, overshadowed by KGO and KSFO, competing San Francisco-based stations that carried talk shows in addition to news coverage.
 Kieve acknowledged in 2016 that as KLIV never made a profit as a news station and was subsidized by co-owned FM country station KRTY.

 By the late 1990s, as the Telecommunications Act of 1996 paved the way for the increased consolidation of radio station ownership, KLIV and the Empire Broadcasting family of stations were among the final locally owned stations in the Bay Area.